TREVOR MATTEA

 Attentive Listening

-• Put your hand down when someone else is talking
+• Put your hand down when someone else is talking.

-• Turn your body toward the speaker
+• Turn your body toward the speaker.

-• Make eye contact with the speaker
+• Make eye contact with the speaker.

-• Paraphrase the speaker What I heard you say was __________.
+• Paraphrase what the speaker said: “What I heard you say was __________.”

-• Reflect the speaker's feelings You sound __________.
+• Reflect the speaker’s feelings: “You sound __________.”

 Appreciations/No Put Downs

-• Give appreciations I liked when __________.
+• Give appreciations: “I liked when __________.”

-• Challenge put downs I feel __________ when people __________.
+• Challenge put-downs: “I feel __________ when people __________.”

 Right to Pass or Participate

-• Choose the amount you participate in group activities Would you like to pass for right now?
-Would you mind sharing your thoughts?
+• Choose how much you want to participate: “Would you like to pass for now?” or “Would you mind sharing your thoughts?”

 Mutual Respect

-• Assure all that their values, beliefs, and needs will be considered and honored Everyone is included here.
+• Ensure that everyone’s values, beliefs, and needs are considered and honored: “Everyone is included here.”

-• Student A: I feel _________ when people __________.
+• Student A: “I feel _________ when people __________.”

-• Student B: What I heard you say was __________.
-Did I get that right?
+• Student B: “What I heard you say was __________.
+Did I get that right?”
 If not, Student B tries again.

-• Student B: I feel _________ when people ___________.
+• Student B: “I feel _________ when people __________.”

-• Student A: What I heard you say was __________.
-Did I get that right?
+• Student A: “What I heard you say was __________.
+Did I get that right?”
 If not, Student A tries again.

-• Student B: Something I can try to do in the future is __________.
+• Student B: “Something I can try to do in the future is __________.”

-• Student A: Something I can try to do in the future is __________.
+• Student A: “Something I can try to do in the future is __________.”

-• If both students are ready to move on, they may shake hands to show that the conflict has been resolved.
+If both students are ready to move on, they may shake hands to show that the conflict has been resolved.

-I help facilitate this back-and-forth by using a series of questions adapted by the San Diego County Office of Education from the International Institute for Restorative Practices.
+I facilitate this back-and-forth by using a series of questions adapted by the San Diego County Office of Education from the International Institute for Restorative Practices.

 Questions to Respond to Challenging Behavior